-- North Immediately to the north on Gilwood Park Drive are five (5) approved severed lots of Universalbau Corporation (vacant). - East Immediately to the east is the retained parcel associated with the five (5) approved severed lots of Universalbau Corporation. - South Immediately to the south is Sandy Bay Road as well as rural and rural residential land uses. - West Immediately on the west is Gilwood Park Drive and further west is an established rural residential subdivision.
+- North Immediately to the north is a well-established shoreline residential subdivision. - East Immediately to the east are well-established shoreline residential subdivision. - South Immediately on the south are approved rural residential lots and rural residential land uses. - West Immediately on the west is an established rural residential subdivision.

 The land uses in the areas described above are illustrated on Figure 2 - Surrounding Land Use.
-The subject property is located in the rural area in proximity to a rural residential subdivision, five (5) vacant severed residential lots as well as isolated rural residential lots and is approximately 400 m south of the established shoreline residential area opposite Georgian Bay.
+The subject property is located adjacent to an established shoreline residential area in proximity to Georgian Bay.